Federal Funding Tracking-COVID-19

 Reports by Act as followed:

-Fund guidance may have required the receiving state agency to pass through the majority of their award to certain sub-recipients, as outlined by the federal guidance.
+Fund guidance may have required the receiving state agency to pass through most of their award to certain sub-recipients, as outlined by the federal guidance.
 These awards flow through the receiving state agency and are awarded to sub-recipients based on criteria required by the federal guidance.
 Major awards that had this requirement, and a link to their sub-recipient awards, are as follows:

 Elementary and Secondary School Emergency Relief (ESSER) Grant Programs: Funds that flowed through the Texas Education Agency to local education agencies (LEA) and educational service centers (ESC) are listed by receiving entity on TEA’s website here.

 Higher Education Emergency Relief Funds (HEERF): Funds awarded through HEERF I, II, and III were directly awarded to Texas Institutions of Higher Education (IHE), based on a formula developed by the US Department of Education.
 At least 50 percent of award must have been used for student aid.
-Allocations by IHE can be found here: HEERF I, HEERF II, and HEERF III.

 Funds Direct to Local Entities and Other Entities